|West Highland Way Challenge Race|

 To assist in making it competitor friendly the WHW Challenge Race supplies the food and drinks to the competitors at 7 Check Points along the 95 mile route.
 In addition to the 7 Check Points the race also provides 4 additional Water Points.
 Thus providing 11 support stations during the actual 95 mile race.

 In addition to the CP's and WP's the competitors can also provide their own 'Drop-Bags' at 3 of the Check Points at the 27, 60 and 81 mile, Check Points.
 These drop bags can be used by the competitor for additional personal food, drink, clothing, shoes, etc.

 After use the competitors 'drop bags' will be transported DIRECTLY to the finish at Fort William.

 The competitor's 'finish bag' is also transported from Milingavie to the finish at Fort William.

 IN THE EVENT OF A COMPETITOR WITHDRAWING FROM THE RACE, THEN THEY WILL BE TRANSPORTED TO FORT WILLIAM.

 A support car is not required for the WHW Race.

-Most importantly the competitor does not require to 'find' and 'impose' on TWO PEOPLE, to act as support driver and support runner for the whole week-end.
-From June onwards competitors and support persons are plagued by midges.
-Also the support runner and driver can end up getting no sleep for up to 40 hours.
-It is not a pleasant experience and few support persons wish to return to future races.
+Most importantly compared to other races the competitor does not require to 'find' and 'impose' on TWO PEOPLE, to act as support driver and support runner for the whole week-end.
+One reason we discorage support drivers from following the whole race is they can end up getting no sleep for up to over 40 hours, making driving 'extremely dangerous' for themselves and others.

 3. COST SAVINGS